Kong/docs.konghq.com/app/_hub/kong-inc/acl/_api.md

 `ID`: The `id` property of the ACL.

-#### Update and insert an ACL group name
+### Assign a consumer to an ACL group

-Update and insert the group name of the ACL by passing a new group name.
+Assign a consumer to an existing ACL group, previously configured via the ACL plugin's config.

 ```bash
 curl -X POST http://localhost:8001/consumers/{CONSUMER}/acls \